 What this means for commercially oriented agricultural producers is that your paid employees have been covered by the WCB if they weren’t already.
 If you have not yet registered for coverage, you must establish a WCB account by April 30, 2016.

 As of now, it appears three clear class exemptions to mandatory WCB coverage of the agricultural sector remain:

 The move to compulsory coverage of paid agricultural workers should mean a review of the commercial coverage of your operation.

 That is where Bow Valley Insurance comes in.
 Changes in circumstances revolving around industrial accident liability are an ideal trigger to perform a top to bottom review of your farm insurance policies.
 As we independently represent the products of as many as several nationally recognised companies offering commercial insurance policies, a review could wind up saving you premium dollars.

 If you had not been opting in for WCB coverage for your paid employees before, you now have no choice.
 This change has shifted the risk of a lawsuit by an injured employee away from your commercial policy, or umbrella liability policy, and into the world of administrative law, where absent extraordinary circumstances, workplace liability lawsuits cannot arise.

 Contact Bow Valley Insurance

-Bow Valley Insurance has been serving our Alberta clients for nearly four decades.
+Bow Valley Insurance has been serving clients for nearly four decades.
 Our experienced staff can shop the insurance rates for you for your commercial property, liability, and vehicle policies.